|

 3.1.1.
 Administration: to oversee the administrative

-functions of the church, to plan Board of Directors' meetings,
+functions of the church, to evaluate public attitudes concerning

 to oversee the smooth operation of portfolios, and to encourage